dfparker2002/osgi-service-monitor/README.md

 An engineer develops an OSGi service that is critical to the operation of a site.
 This provides a simple mechanism to monitor and alert on these services.

 For example, an OSGi [WeatherService](https://github.com/Citytechinc/osgi-service-monitor/blob/master/src/main/java/com/citytechinc/monitoring/sample/weatherservice/WeatherService.java) pulls forecasting and other weather data from an external system.
-If the `WeatherService` goes offline, receives an unexpected response, or no response at all from the external system, the product owner could receive an email/text/alert/etc...
+If the [WeatherService](https://github.com/Citytechinc/osgi-service-monitor/blob/master/src/main/java/com/citytechinc/monitoring/sample/weatherservice/WeatherService.java) goes offline, receives an unexpected response, or no response at all from the external system, the [WeatherServiceMonitor](https://github.com/Citytechinc/osgi-service-monitor/blob/master/src/main/java/com/citytechinc/monitoring/sample/weatherservice/WeatherServiceMonitor.java) would indicate failures and the product owner could receive an email/text/alert/etc...
 The details of how the product owner is notified are configurable by the configured instances of the notification delivery agents.

 ## Technical Overview